 Johnny Kaw Plaza - City Park

 The Friends of Johnny Kaw, a group of community citizens worked for several years to raise funds and awareness of the Johnny Kaw statue located in City Park.
 In February of 2019, a groundbreaking was held for the Johnny Kaw Plaza.
 The Plaza will provide areas for seating, increased lighting, and enhanced landscaping.
 Signage will provide education about the legend of Johnny Kaw.
 To learn more about the Friends of Johnny Kaw please visit the https://www.facebook.com/FriendsofJohnnyKaw/.
 To learn more about the history of Johnny Kaw you can visit the City Park page.

 Bluemont Hill Scenic Overlook

 The Bluemont Hill Scenic Overlook is a project of the Manhattan Kiwanis Club.
 For over 91 years, this club has maintained the iconic MANHATTAN letters on Bluemont Hill.
 For several years the club has worked to raise over $70,000 to create an ADA-accessible viewing platform.
 The platform will be nestled into an existing rock outcrop above the MANHATTAN letters.
-Construction is expected to begin in Summer 2019.
+Construction has begun, with anticipated completion in Fall 2019.

 To learn more about the project, view an overall presentation by clicking this image below: